FlavioSerra-afk/FoodBank-Manager/Docs/PRD-foodbank-manager.md

 - Emitted right after `.wrap.fbm-admin` opens on admin pages.
 - Diagnostics badge shows "RenderOnce OK" unless duplicate passes are detected.

 The plugin must reproduce the current Food Bank form at `https://pcclondon.uk/food-bank/` exactly as a starter preset, and allow building additional custom forms with full control over fields, layout, logic, and data handling.

-- Phase 1 introduces a read-only **Presets Library** listing built-in and custom presets.
-Administrators can copy a `[fbm_form preset="…"]` shortcode for each preset.
-Future waves will add a visual builder and advanced field types.
+Shortcode-driven forms store schemas in presets with strict validation, CAPTCHA, and an admin builder with live preview.

 ---